-A Number format function is an anonymous built-in function.
+A Number format function is an anonymous built-in function that has a [[NumberFormat]] internal slot.

-When a Number format function is called with optional argument value, the following steps are taken:
+When a Number format function F is called with optional argument value, the following steps are taken:

-- 1. Let nf be the this value.
+- 1. Let nf be F.[[NumberFormat]].

-- Assert: Type(nf) is Object and nf.[[InitializedNumberFormat]] is true.
+- 2. Assert: Type(nf) is Object and nf has an [[InitializedNumberFormat]] internal slot.

 - 3. If value is not provided, let value be undefined.

 - 4. Let x be ?
 ToNumber(value).

 - 5. Return FormatNumber(nf, x).